Updated: February 2021

-- 2 tsp soy sauce
+- 2 tsp low-sodium soy sauce

-- 2 tsp hoisin sauce (optional)
+- 3 tsp hoisin sauce

 - 1 egg, beaten

-- 1 bag (8.5 oz.) cole slaw mix (about 3 cups)
+- 1 bag, (8.5 oz.) cole slaw mix (about 4 cups)

-- 8 to 10 egg roll wrappers
+- 10-12 egg roll wrappers

-Season pork with ginger, garlic powder and pepper and mix thoroughly.
-Heat mixture in a medium skillet, stirring, until pork is cooked through and no longer pink.
+- Season pork with ginger, garlic powder and pepper and mix thoroughly.
+Heat pork mixture in a medium skillet, stirring, until pork is cooked through and no longer pink.
 Pour into a dish and set aside.

-- While oil is heating pour the cole slaw mixture into the skillet you used to brown the pork and add the soy sauce and hoisin.
+- While oil is heating pour the coleslaw mixture and, if using, the green onion into the skillet you used to brown the pork and add the soy sauce and hoisin.
 Stir the mixture on low heat until thoroughly heated - about 3-4 minutes.
-Add the pork into the skillet and stir until combined.
+Add the pork into the skillet and stir until combined and heated through.
 Turn off heat.